WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-28-create-nuget-azure-devops.md

 ### Referencing Dlls

 I prefer having all microservices in a big repository.
 This allows you to reference code from a different project.
-You could create a Shared folder and create in there projects which are shared between several microservices.
+You could create a "Shared" folder and create in there projects which are shared between several microservices.
 The problem with this approach is that when one team changes the code, it changes the code for all microservices that reference the code.
 This will certainly lead to unintended and unexpected behavior.
 Since we want bug-free code, this option is not good to share code.

 ### Create Code and then copy it to Microservices